-Invite children to learn about squirrels with this list of facts, fun squirrel-themed teaching ideas, and cute squirrel crafts, and song ideas for kids!
+Invite children to learn about squirrels with this list of fun facts, activities, squirrel-themed teaching ideas, cute squirrel crafts, and song ideas for kids!
 (First published September 22, 2020; this post is updated and republished to improve the content.)

-And learning about squirrels and observing some of their quirky behaviors is an activity that children and adults can enjoy together.
-So, if your preschoolers, kindergarteners, or school-aged children are asking questions about squirrels–follow the lead in their education with these fun squirrel learning ideas for use at home or in the classroom.
+Learning about squirrels and observing some of their quirky behaviors is an activity that children and adults can enjoy together.
+So, if your preschoolers, kindergarteners, or school-aged children are asking questions about squirrels–follow the lead in their education with these fun squirrel activities and learning ideas for use at home or in the classroom.
 You may also enjoy this fun list of outside activities for kids.

 Have you ever wondered about squirrels and their nutty behaviors?
 Helping children learn about the animals that interest them, such as squirrels, is a great way to make learning fun!
-In this informative article, we will explore a list of squirrel activity ideas for kids, and learn about the different types of squirrels that live in the wild, along with a slew of other interesting facts about squirrels.
+In this informative article, we will explore a list of squirrel activity ideas for kids, and learn about the different types of squirrels that live in the wild.
+Along with a slew of other interesting facts about squirrels.

-We hope you enjoy this informative list of squirrel-themed activities and use them to help toddlers, preschoolers, kindergarteners, and school-aged kids learn about these silly little rodents starting with some advice from a squirrel:
+We hope you enjoy this informative list of squirrel-themed activities.
+Use this list of squirrel activity ideas to help toddlers, preschoolers, kindergarteners, and school-aged kids learn about these silly little rodents starting with some advice from a squirrel:

-Did you know that one of the squirrels’ most important jobs is to forget where he or they stored every nut for the winter?
-Squirrels love to dig empty holes and cover them with leaves and twigs in an attempt to trick other animals and protect their food stores.
-Fortunately, the only problem with this quirky squirrel behavior is their greatest asset.
+Did you know that one of the squirrels’ most important jobs is to forget where they store every nut for the winter?
+Squirrels love to dig empty holes and cover them with leaves and twigs to trick other animals and protect their food stores.
+The only problem with this quirky squirrel behavior is actually their greatest asset.
 The forgotten nuts have helped to reforest parks and natural areas across the globe!

 We have even more fun squirrel facts listed below.
 Please share these exciting facts about squirrels with children to help them learn more about them.